 In enterprise systems, especially those that are a little distributed, a common argument against unit testing is that "in real life, most bugs occur when apps communicate with each other".
-This might be true, although I like to see the problem a bit differently.
-After all, integration tests in distributed apps are always expensive.

 I totally agree with you Maurício.
 The idea of isolating the problems in terms of testability excites me as it as a huge impact in the system architecture and design as well as on reducing or even remove the chances of critical bugs